just-the-docs/just-the-docs-tests/collections/_navigation/scroll.md

 1. With the navigation panel unexpanded and visible on the left of the page, adjust the zoom and/or window height so that it shows a vertical scroll bar.

-1. Scroll the navigation panel to reveal the last link in it.
+1. Scroll the navigation panel to the bottom, and open the last collection to reveal the last link in it.

 1. Select the last link.